Amplify Your Voice – Because taking action does make a difference!

 5. Form a coalition of like-minded people to create humane guidelines for felines in your community.

 6. Let the public know that you are looking for a “Cats Hero of the Year” and encourage them to alert you to people in the community who have helped cats.

 7. Encourage your community leaders to keep track of cat calls; if there are many, determine your philosophy about dealing with the calls first, then offer to form a committee to help address the concerns /complaints about cats.
 There are guidelines for managing colonies available on this site.

-8. Speak to your vet and as may other vets as you can – about the benefits of fixing felines by five months (see Beat The Heat for resources.)
+8. Speak to your vet and as may other vets as you can – about the benefits of fixing felines by five months.
 Reducing the numbers of surplus cats is the very best way to raise their status and ensure that all in need of homes have a chance to get a good, permanent home.

 9. Visit your local shelter and see what they need for help – they may need foster care support or someone to take picture of the cats in the shelter to help them get adopted.